Turkish Americans: Business

 One of the earliest notable entrepreneurs of Turkish origin in the United States is James Ben Ali Haggin, who was the grandson of the Ottoman Turkish migrant Ibrahim Ben Ali.
-Haggin was a attorney, rancher, investor, art collector, and a major owner and breeder in the sport of Thoroughbred horse racing.
+Haggin was an attorney, rancher, investor, art collector, and a major owner and breeder in the sport of Thoroughbred horse racing.
 Haggin made a fortune in the aftermath of the California Gold Rush and was a multi-millionaire by 1880.
 Many of Haggin's descendants adopted the name "Ben Ali" (e.g. the painter Ben Ali Haggin), and many continued with the family business, including his grandson, Richard Lounsbery, who established the Richard Lounsbery Foundation.

 Billionaire Osman Kibar (worth $2.9B in 2020) is the founder and CEO of San Diego-based biotech firm Samumed.
 The company "raised $438 million in August 2018 to further its work developing drugs to reverse aging, claiming a valuation of $12.4 billion".
 Forbes also listed Kibar as one of the "Global Game Changers 2016".

 Billionaire Melih Abdulhayoglu (worth $1.8B in 2019) is the founder and CEO of Comodo Group, an Internet security company he founded in the United Kingdom in 1998 and relocated to the US in 2004.

 Billionaire Eren Ozmen (worth $1.2B in 2020) was listed number 15 in Forbes's "America's Self-Made Women 2020".
 Alongside her husband, Fatih Ozmen (also worth $1.2B in 2020), they are the co-owners of Sierra Nevada Corporation (SNC) which is a privately held aerospace and national security contractor specializing in aircraft modification and integration, space components and systems, and related technology products for cybersecurity and eHealth.
 SNC is best known for providing the US military with souped-up planes, loaded with cameras, sensors, navigation gear and comms systems.
 In particular, SNC's Dream Chaser spaceplane has been "tapped by NASA to ferry food, water, supplies and scientific experiments to the International Space Station."

 Yalçın Ayaslı is founder of Hittite Microwave Corporation.
 His company was taken over by Analog Devices for 2.45 Billion Dollars.

 Hamdi Ulukaya is a Turkish billionaire businessman and activist.
 Ulukaya is the owner, founder, chairman, and chief executive officer of Chobani, the #1-selling strained yogurt brand in the US.
 According to Forbes, his net worth as of June 2019 is $2 billion.
 On 26 April 2016, Ulukaya announced to his employees that he would be giving them 10% of the shares in Chobani.